piax93/CNodePP/README.md

 #### What has been done so far
 * Structure to hot-swap modules.
-* 0.01% of the HTTP standard (just enough to answer GET requests).
+* 0.01% of the HTTP standard (just enough to answer GET and POST requests).
 * Template parsing to insert submodules and variables in html files.
 * Worker threads are "preforked" to limit the maximum number of concurrent requests.
 * Interface to GET static resources.